 Harvest Hosts Review

-It’s not just a one night stand.
-The guideline states members are limited to one night with each host.
-However, we’ve found that after we arrive and meet the owners/managers of the property, they typically invite us to stay longer if they’re able to accommodate us.
-Members can stay more than one night if they’re invited to do so by the host.
+Not Always a One Night Stand.
+The guidelines state that members are limited to one night with each host.
+We’ve found that after we arrive and meet the owners/managers of the property, they typically invite us to stay longer if we want to.
 We were able to stay for three nights at the winery in Paso Robles and two nights at the air museum in Pueblo because it was during the week and they had the space.
-Some hosts are only open on weekends and cannot accommodate members during the week which will limit the number of nights a member can stay.
+Some hosts are only open on weekends which can limit the number of nights a member can stay.

-Shop local and support small businesses.
+Support Local Businesses.
 Members are asked to make a purchase during their stay and there is no minimum.
 We find staying with hosts to be a great way to shop local and support small businesses.
-Instead of going to a chain grocery store to buy wine and produce, we can visit a local winery or farm and buy directly from them and learn about their business.
-They are so passionate about their business it’s fun to listen to their story and learn about their products.
+Instead of going to a chain grocery store to buy produce, we can visit a local farm and buy directly from them.
+It’s also offers us the opportunity to learn about their story and their products.

-Meet fellow RVers.
+Meet Fellow RVers.
 Harvest Hosts members are awesome!
 We’ve met some great people along the way that we stay in touch with.
-Everyone has a different story and RVing style, it’s always interesting to learn from them and hear about their experiences.
-We always end up with a long list of great recommendations on places to visit.
-There have been times where we are the only members on property and that’s pretty incredible too.
+There have been times where we are the only members on property and that’s pretty cool too.

-Peaceful and quiet.
-The hosts we’ve stayed with are typically outside the hustle and bustle of the city and away from heavy traffic.
-Once the business is closed for the day, the customers are gone and the parking lot is empty, silence falls over the property.
+Peace and Quiet.
+The hosts we’ve stayed with are typically outside the hustle and bustle of the city.
+Once the business is closed for the day, the parking lot is empty and silence falls over the property.
 We take advantage of those peaceful and quiet times to enjoy a good book, watch the sunset or star gaze.
-We have not run into a situation where the area was so remote we could not get AT&T coverage.
+We have not run into a situation where the area was so remote we could not get cell coverage.

-More than a directory.
-The Harvest Hosts website includes comments, photos and videos submitted by members for each host.
-Members can search for hosts by location or along a route as well as download a full list of current hosts (the latest version was 170 pages).
+Beyond a Directory.
+The website includes comments, photos and videos submitted by members.
+You can search for hosts by location or along a route.
 There is also a trip planning feature where members can add hosts to a trip and refer to it at a later date.
 Oh, and there is now a mobile app for Android and iOS devices.

-One free month for each referral.
+Referral Reward.
 Members receive a free month for each new member referral or host referral.
 New members referred by an existing member will also receive one free month.
-If you decide to sign up for Harvest Hosts after reading our post, let them know Joe and Kait Russo referred you and we each receive one free month.
+If you decide to sign up for Harvest Hosts after reading our post, let them know Joe and Kait Russo referred you.

 What We Don’t Like:

 More hosts please.
 Some states/regions have more hosts than others and we wish there were more everywhere.
-For example, Central California has so many winery hosts, we could probably spend a month visiting them.
 The good thing is that new hosts are added every month and we receive those via the member newsletter.
 As we travel, we also encourage businesses that can accommodate RVs to join the program.

 We would recommend Harvest Hosts to RVers looking for unique dry camping opportunities across the United States.
-It’s a great way to visit areas off the main road, discover new products and test your dry camping skills.
-At $40 for an annual membership, it’s more than worth it.
-The way we see it, we buy produce anyway, so why not visit a local family farm, buy from them and spend the night instead of going to a grocery store and then still have to worry about finding a place to park the RV.
-Some of our favorite RVings experiences have been with a harvest host.
+It’s a great way to visit areas off the main road, discover new experiences and test your dry camping skills.
+At $49 for a single year membership, it’s more than worth it.
+Some of our favorite RVings experiences have been with a host.